Fenugreek is quite known for its effects on female hormones, and this is what we are going to discuss today.

 Before starting to use fenugreek, I read many scientific articles in different authority websites, especially PubMed.

-After all, these hormones are the main cause for breast and ovarian cancer in women!
+After all, these hormones are the main cause of breast and ovarian cancer in women!

 Well, this is completely false.